SeanChao/mirror-cache/docs/README.md

 `url` is the Redis connection string.

-#### Builtin

-In the builtin section, you can customize settings of the builtin rules.

-We currently support the following mirror rules:

-- `pypi_index`: PyPI index page
-- `pypi_packages`: PyPI packages
-- `anaconda_index`: Anaconda index page (repodata.json)
-- `anaconda_packages`: Anaconda packages

-You may configure the policy and upstream for these rules.

 #### Rules

 Rules are an array of customized proxy rules.

-- path: the path to match, supports regular expression
+- `path`: the path to match, supports regular expression.
+If the given string is a plain string, a simple prefix removal and reverse proxying is performed: the target url is the content after `path` appended to the `upstream`.
-- policy: the name of policy to use, defined in `policies`
+- `policy`: the name of policy to use, defined in `policies`
-- upstream: the upstream of the path, the reverse proxy will try to fetch targets from the upstream
+- `upstream`: the upstream of the path, the reverse proxy will try to fetch targets from the upstream
-- size_limit: The maximum size of package that the program would fetch and cache.
+- `size_limit`: *Optional* The maximum size of package that the program would fetch and cache.
 If the size of the package exceeds the number, the response will be a `302 Found` to the upstream url.
 Use `0` for unlimited size.
 The default value is `0`.
+- `options`: *Optional* Additional options for the rule.
+  - `content-type`: Override the content-type of the response.
+Some endpoints like PyPI index requires this header.

 #### Policies